onkarshedge/personal-blog/content/posts/zero-copy.md

 moved away from the zookeeper.

 #### Problem
-We want to transfer some file contents, which are accessed sequentially over the network through TCP socket.
+We want to transfer some file contents over the network through TCP socket.
+The file is accessed sequentially.
 Application process does not transform the data.
 How do we transfer it efficiently ?

 #### Solution Iteration 1